kriszyp/msgpackr/README.md

 Note, that the performance is decreased with decimal rounding by about 20-25%, although if only 5% of your values are floating point, that will only have about a 1% impact overall.

+In addition, msgpackr exports a `roundFloat32(number)` function that can be used to round floating point numbers to the maximum significant decimal digits that can be stored in 32-bit float, just as DECIMAL_ROUND does when encoding.
+This can be useful for determine how a number will be stored prior to encoding it.

 ## Performance
 Msgpackr is fast.
 Really fast.
 Here is comparison with the next fastest JS projects using the benchmark tool from `msgpack-lite` (and the sample data is from some clinical research data we use that has a good mix of different value types and structures).
 It also includes comparison to V8 native JSON functionality, and JavaScript Avro (`avsc`, a very optimized Avro implementation):